biocypher/open-targets/README.md

 [![Python Version](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-This repository contains a [BioCypher](https://biocypher.org) adapter for adapting Open Targets data at version 24.09.
-The project is currently under heavy development.
+This repository contains a [BioCypher](https://biocypher.org) adapter for Open Targets data version 24.09.
+The project is currently under active development.

 ## Overview

-BioCypher's modular design allows it to use different adapters to consume different kinds of data sources to produce knowledge graphs.
-This adapter is a primary adapter for adapting [Open Targets data](https://platform.opentargets.org/downloads).
-The adapter also comes with presets of node of entities and edges of relationships.
-A script is provided for running BioCypher with the adapter to create a knowledge graphs with all predefined nodes and edges included.
-On a consumer laptop it would takes 1-2 hours to build the full graph.
+BioCypher's modular design enables the use of different adapters to consume various data sources and produce knowledge graphs.
+This adapter serves as a primary adapter for [Open Targets data](https://platform.opentargets.org/downloads).
+It includes predefined sets of nodes (entities) and edges (relationships).
+A script is provided to run BioCypher with the adapter, creating a knowledge graph with all predefined nodes and edges.
+On a consumer laptop, building the full graph typically takes 1-2 hours.

 ## Features

 - Converts Open Targets data (version 24.09) into BioCypher-compatible format
-- Presets of nodes and edges
+- Includes predefined sets of nodes and edges
-- Declarative syntax to minimise the code needed to construct the desired graph schema
+- Uses declarative syntax to minimize code needed for graph schema construction
-- Backed by [duckdb](https://duckdb.org/) which makes the adapter fast and memory efficient
+- Powered by [duckdb](https://duckdb.org/) for fast and memory-efficient processing
-- True streaming from datasets to BioCypher, almost no intermediate memory pressure
+- Implements true streaming from datasets to BioCypher with minimal intermediate memory usage

 ## Node and Edge Presets
-### Node
+### Nodes
 - Target
 - Disease
 - Gene Ontology